aozalevsky/structhunt/README.md

 ## Usage

 VectorDatabase file, which has class Latern, provides the main functionality for the vector database.
 For example, you can insert an embedding with the insertEmbedding().

+## Dumping/restoring the database

+To dump the database for the backup/transfer one can use built-in Postgres command [`pg_dump`](https://www.postgresql.org/docs/current/backup-dump.html):

+`sudo -u postgres pg_dump structdb > structdb.sql`

+to restore the database from dump:

+`sudo -u postgres psql structdb < structdb.sql`